 How does Full Tummies, Warm Hearts work?

 We’re grateful for all of the corporate and community sponsors and volunteers who generously gave their time and resources last year to provide 878 local families with a great Thanksgiving meal.
-Workplaces, civic groups, churches, schools, families, and individual supporters came together to help ensure 3,674 people celebrated the holiday with a “full tummy” and a “warm heart.”
+This year, workplaces, civic groups, churches, schools, families, and individual supporters came together to help ensure 947 families (4,021 families members) celebrated the holiday with a “full tummy” and a “warm heart.”

-We hope that you had a great Thanksgiving as well!
-Check out photos from last year’s Full Tummies, Warm Hearts activities.
+We hope that you have a great Thanksgiving as well!
+Check out photos from this year’s Full Tummies, Warm Hearts efforts.